python-poetry/poetry/docs/cli.md

 * `--username (-u)`: The username to access the repository.
 * `--password (-p)`: The password to access the repository.
 * `--dry-run`: Perform all actions except upload the package.
+* `--skip-existing`: Ignore errors from files already existing in the repository.

 ## config